awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 + To use the properties that are available when you use a VPC security group, you must recreate the DB instance\.
 If you don't, AWS CloudFormation submits only the property values that are listed in the [ `DBSecurityGroups`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html#cfn-rds-dbinstance-dbsecuritygroups) property\.
 To avoid this situation, migrate your DB instance to using VPC security groups only when that is the only change in your stack template\.
  **Amazon Aurora**
 Not applicable\.
 The associated list of EC2 VPC security groups is managed by the DB cluster\.
+If specified, the setting must match the DB cluster setting\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)